g-reijia/eco_genomics_2025/final_project/finalproject_notes.md

     -   In terminal, this gets us to the help menu:

-        -   Module load gcc salmon
+        -   Module load gcc salmon \> salmon -h \> salmon index -h

-        -   Salmon -h

-        -   Salmon index -h

     -   Then use command **-t** to input transcript fasta file

         -   Salmon index -t **[reference transcriptome]**

 -   Reference transcriptome found here: `/gpfs1/cl/ecogen/pbio6800/PopulationGenomics/ref_genome/Pmariana/annotation/Pmariana-v1-transcripts.fa`

+-   Chatted w/ Steve about the bash script that I wrote to combine reads and it can be found in `myscripts/`.
+The script is called `combine_cleanreads.sh`.

+-   Combined reads worked, yay!

+-   Tried to index the reference transcriptome but for some reason I am not getting it right.
+Will need to ask Melissa or Steve what's up with that